engharat/HMPD2/README.md

 - *--name* It is the name of the current experiment.
 A subfolder with the experiment name will be created in *tests* folder and will contains all the results. (mandatory parameter)
 - *--dataset* It is the path of the dataset (mandatory parameter)
 - *--gt* It ts the path of the csv ground truth.
+- *--config* It is the path of the configuration file.
 - *--device* default is *cpu*, but *gpu* (Nvidia Cuda) or *mps* (M1 gpu) can be selected.

 ## Generate report